remibert/pycameresp/doc/CAMFLASHER.md

 ![CamFlasher](/images/1_CamFlasher.png "CamFlasher")

 - Select firmware and check "Erase flash" the first time.
 The firmware can be download directly from web site.
-- For Esp32 S3 the address must be 0x0
+- **For Esp32 S3 the address must be 0x0**
-- For others Esp32 the address must be 0x1000.
+- **For others Esp32 the address must be 0x1000**.

-**If the device resets in a loop, it is necessary to do a flash with erase**.
+**If the device resets in a loop, it is necessary to do a flash with erase, and check if the address is correct**.

 ![CamFlasher](/images/2_CamFlasher_SelectFirmware.png "CamFlasher")